 In the continuity of the 90s, the belted denim skirt is essential in the wardrobes of the 2000s.

-In various shapes, colors, lengths, textiles and even patterns, the skirt leaves a lasting mark on wardrobes and on catwalks.
+In various shapes, colors, lengths, textiles and even patterns, the miniskirt leaves a lasting mark on wardrobes and on catwalks.
 A reflection of social and political changes as much as an indication of the place of women in public space, the skirt is an iconic, timeless piece, constantly reinvented.

 RUNWAY MAGAZINE presents INPI treasures – innovations in fashion.
 The National Institute of Industrial Property (INPI) examines and issues industrial property titles (patents, trademarks, designs and models) in France.
 Created in 1951 under the supervision of the Ministry of the Economy and Finance, it is the heir to the institutions that have preceded it since the end of the 18th century.
 As such, the INPI is responsible for the management of these public archives and has thus become one of the memories of innovation in France.
 It watches over a rich heritage, made up of all patents since 1791, trademarks since 1857 and designs since 1910: nearly 7.5 million documents, or 145 linear kilometers carefully preserved.
 The fruit of generations of inventors, engineers, industrialists, creators and even artists, these archives are of unique historical and documentary interest and represent a still little-known iconographic source.